pragneshp7/LogGen/README.md

 Pipeline: This knob is used to choose between the different floating-point adder implementations.
 Currently, this knob is only valid for ASIC designs and can take two values - pipe or no pipe.
 There are two different implementations of the floating-point adder.
 The first one has been obtained from the Synopsys DesignWare IP library called DW_fp_addsub and the other one is a custom design called FP_AddSub that has been designed by us.
 Note: Currently, FP_AddSub has not been open-sourced.
 You can use your own floating point adder module by simply replacing the DW_fp_addsub module instantiation with your module.
 If you would like to use FP_AddSub module, please contact me at prp1998@utexas.edu

+# Makefile

+The following command can be run to generate a natural log unit for BF16 with Accuracy knob = 7 -
+    make EXPONENT=8 MANTISSA=7 ACCURACY=7 BASE=e
+You can modify the knob values to generate the desired configuration

+Please report any bugs to prp1998@utexas.edu